drycc/workflow/src/managing-workflow/upgrading-workflow.md

 # Upgrading Workflow

-Deis Workflow releases may be upgraded in-place with minimal downtime.
+Drycc Workflow releases may be upgraded in-place with minimal downtime.
 This upgrade process requires:

 * Helm version [2.1.0 or newer](https://github.com/kubernetes/helm/releases/tag/v2.1.0)
 * Configured Off-Cluster Storage
-* A Kubernetes cluster with more than one node is required for the rolling upgrade of the deis-router (as it is a rolling upgrade with host ports)
+* A Kubernetes cluster with more than one node is required for the rolling upgrade of the drycc-router (as it is a rolling upgrade with host ports)

 ## Off-Cluster Storage Required